caderek/arrows/packages/worker/README.md

 ## Introduction

-Library provides simple, promise-based API on top of the Node.js native [worker_threads module](https://nodejs.org/api/worker_threads.html#).
-It allows you to use thread pools, and treat thread messages as simple promises, without worrying about about underlying events.
+The library provides simple, promise-based API on top of the Node.js native [worker_threads module](https://nodejs.org/api/worker_threads.html#).
+It allows you to use thread pools, and treat thread messages as simple promises, without worrying about underlying events.

 Main benefits:

+- no boilerplate,
-- using worker pools is as simple as calling functions that return a promises,
+- using worker pools is as simple as calling functions that return promises,
 - worker pools are spawned and managed automatically,
-- errors inside workers are automatically catched and passed as rejected promises.
+- errors inside workers are automatically caught and passed as rejected promises.

 The library has **built-in type definitions**, which provide an excellent IDE support.